 In order to use a clamp meter directly at the outlet, you'll need a line splitter.
 These can be purchased from an electrical supply store, but we generally recommend taking a few minutes and simply make your own.
-You'll find that the homemade ones hold up better and cost less than the store bought versions.
-For an overview of how to make your own, take a look at our blog, Making a Line Spliter.
+You'll find that the homemade ones hold up better and cost less than the store-bought versions.
+For an overview of how to make your own, take a look at our blog, Making a Line Splitter.

 Measuring Electrical Load